aashhik/lalaj-cloudformation-assessment/README.md

 This repository contains AWS CloudFormation templates located in the `cf-templates` directory.
 These templates provision the core AWS infrastructure components; VPC, ECS and ELB.
 A simple **Python** application along with its Dockerfile is available in the `app` directory.
 The **GitHub Actions** workflows for building, deploying, and automating tasks are defined under the `.github/workflows` directory and all supporting **scripts** are located in the `scripts` directory.

 The cloudformation templates support multi-region deployment.
 Stacksets are created in Admin Account and Stack Instances are created in Target Account.
-Necessary refernce are taken from AWS documentation [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).
+Relevant references are taken from AWS documentation [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs-self-managed.html).

 > ⚠️ **Important:** The script initially creates a CloudFormation StackSet **execution role** with **Administrator Access**.
 > Before deploying the StackSet, this role is replaced with a **custom minimal IAM policy** (created by the script) that grants access only to the specific AWS services required for provisioning.
 This ensures least-privilege access while maintaining the necessary functionality.